NSF-Funded REU Site Program: Ecology, Evolution, and Behavior Field Research at Mountain Lake Biological Station

 Complete application and reference letter must be submitted using the on-line forms by the deadline date.
 Applications must be submitted in English.
 Incomplete applications can not be considered.
 Applications are evaluated based on three components - essay, course experience, and reference letter:

-1. A one-page (600 word) essay written by the applicant, and pasted into the application form.
-The essay should stress (a) past experiences that qualify you for this research internship and what you gained from them, (b) your interests and professional goals, and (c) what you hope to achieve by spending the summer at Mountain Lake.
-If any mentor options or project areas appeal to you, please let us know, and why.
+- Four Essay Sections (150 word limit in each section) written by the applicant, and pasted into the application form.
+The essay must consist of these four seperate sections: 1.
+Discuss past experiences that qualify you for this research internship and what you gained from them.
+2. What are your career interests and professional goals?
+3. What do you hope to achieve by spending the summer at Mountain Lake?
+4. Talk about characteristics of you as a person that make you especially suitable for this program and a desirable recruiting candidate for both the University of Virginia and the National Science Foundation.
+If any mentor options or project areas appeal to you, feel free to let us know, and why.

 The National Science Foundation funds programs like this around the country